vwillyams/garbage-ECSJobDemos/Documentation/content/getting_started.md

 }
 ```

-However **MonoBehaviour** inherts from a number of other classes; each containing their own set of data - none of which are in use by the script above.
+However MonoBehaviour inherits from a number of other classes; each containing their own set of data - none of which are in use by the script above.
 Therefore we have just wasted a bunch of memory for no good reason.
 So we need to think about what data we really need to optimize the code.

-## Component System - A step into a new era
+## ComponentSystem - A step into a new era

-In the new model the **Component** only contains the data.
+In the new model the **component** only contains the data.

 The **ComponentSystem** contains the behavior.
-One **ComponentSystem** is responsible for updating all **GameObjects** with a matching set of components (that is defined within a struct).
+One ComponentSystem is responsible for updating all GameObjects with a matching set of components (that is defined within a struct).

 ```C#
 class Rotator : MonoBehaviour